-Land clearing and grading for solar arrays will result in exposed soils and generate fugitive dust.
+Land clearing and grading for solar arrays would result in exposed soils and generate fugitive dust.
 Control measures such as wetting of soil piles, covering loads and staging areas, and seeding of bare areas would be implemented to minimize fugitive dust.
 Land clearing could also involve open burning.
 Any such burning of vegetative debris would be done in accordance with Mississippi Department of Environmental Quality air regulations (Mississippi Administrative Code Title 11, Part 2, Rule 1.3(2)) which also prohibits burning during high fire danger conditions.
 The appropriate open burning permits would be obtained from the MFC.
 Weather conditions would be monitored and considered to ensure safety and minimize degradation to air quality.
 Chipping and grinding operations during land clearing would produce particulate emissions.
-Operation of diesel or gasoline-powered construction equipment and vehicles at the Project Site as well as vehicles hauling supplies and debris and workers personal vehicles would generate local emissions of PM, NOx, CO, volatile organic compounds (VOCs), and SO2.
+Operation of diesel or gasoline-powered construction equipment and vehicles at the Project Site as well as vehicles hauling supplies and debris and workers' personal vehicles would generate local emissions of PM, NOx, CO. volatile organic compounds (VOCs), and SO2.
 The air emissions from these activities could have temporary localized air quality impacts.
 Operation of construction equipment and vehicles supporting construction would also cause a minor temporary increase in GHG emissions.
 Construction activities would be conducted primarily during daylight hours and are expected to last approximately 16 months.
+The construction contractors are expected to utilize equipment that have undergone regularly scheduled maintenance as recommended by its manufacturers.
+Performing routine maintenance, utilizing standard emissions control technology, and minimizing unnecessary vehicle idling could reduce emissions generated during construction.
 With implementation of fugitive dust control measures, proper maintenance of construction equipment, and adherence to open burning regulations, the temporary air quality impacts would be minimized.
 Impacts to air quality associated with construction activities would be temporary and minor.